 You can find project managers in any company, from those specialized in construction to marketing agencies.

-Today, we offer you a basic guide to understanding what marketing project management is.
+Today, we offer you a basic guide to understanding marketing project management.

 For this, we will talk about its importance and everything needed to comprehend this popular role.